Have you ever taken time at the end of the workday to reflect on what you actually did?

 Water cooler chat, or water cooler talk, or water cooler conversation (whatever you want to call it), is what happens when colleagues take a break from work and socialize with each other.
 It’s a chance to let everyone reset by talking about less stressful things, like hobbies and personal interests—fun topics not associated with work.

 Some managers think that water cooler chat hinders productivity in the workplace.
-Instead of encouraging this practice (and understanding the benefits involved), they try to move work forward by discouraging breaks.
+Instead of encouraging this practice (and understanding the benefits involved), they focus on the work and discourage breaks.

 They also tend to limit employees’ break time into short intervals, like two 15 minute breaks and a half hour lunch (a minute over, and you’re getting written up!)
 Their intentions might be in the right place, but 97% of the time, they’re not building a more productive and engaged staff.
 In fact, they’re adding to common workplace stressors, which lowers morale and the quality of work.

-The beauty of the water cooler chat is that everyone, at some point, needs it.
+The beauty of the water cooler chat is that everyone, at some point, needs it—and it can even be done on your company intranet.
 People are not machines.
 They are human.
 Water cooler conversations gives your employees the freedom to take casual breaks, enjoy each others company, and regroup.
 This will grow your business and build employee relationships.
 Everyone benefits.

 11 smart reasons to encourage water cooler chat.